andreasthoelke/dotfiles/.vim/notes/nav-containers.md

-    * have to use `gx` on either the link text or the url text [link to string in other file type](commit-nts1.txt#Command) next text text [link to string in other file type](commit-nts1.txt#Vimium) next text text [link to string in other file type](../utils/termin1.vim#PURESCRIPT) next text jump to [Repl eval docs in termin1.vim file](../utils/termin1.vim#Repl Eval Insert:) using relative-back path, not having to escape white space from any filetype to any search-word: ~/.vimrc#/set whitespace escape: help:rel.txt#/should%20refer text commit-nts1.txt#/#%20Vimium%20workflow
+    * have to use `gx` on either the link text or the url text [link to string in other file type](commit-nts1.txt#Command) next text text [link to string in other file type](commit-nts1.txt#Vimium) next text text [link to string in other file type](../utils/termin1.vim#PURESCRIPT) next text jump to [Repl eval docs in termin1.vim file](../utils/termin1.vim#Repl Eval Insert:) using relative-back path, not having to escape white space

 ## Folding